-- (c) The web site of the MoE now is under development and it will be possible to put progressively the information noted in the paragraph 3 on this web site - (d) In accordance with the Law of Georgia on Environmental Protection, the MoE annually submits the national report on the state of environment to the President of Georgia in order to inform the public.
-The registration, reporting and assessment of qualitative and quantitative indices of the state of environment means the development of the cadastre of the state of environment and natural resources, maps, statistics, inventory and certification - (e) There is an established practice at the MoE to carry out regular consultations with NGOs, which have a will to cooperate with the MoE, during the development of legislative and strategic documents relating to the environment.
-The MoE uses the NGOs' electronic network for operative dissemination of information - (f) The procedure of granting the eco-label to the products exists in Georgia formally.
-The Eco-labels are issued by the interdepartmental commission on the basis of the decision of the experts' commission (the Ministerial Decree N3, 15 January, 1999, MoE) - (g) The regular meetings are carried out with NGOs at the MoE for reporting on the activities of MoE and consultations regarding other significant issues - (h) In accordance with the legislative regulation approved in 2003, the information about product on its packing should be in national language.
+- (c) The web site of the MoE now was developed and it became possible to put progressively the information noted in the paragraph 3 on this web site.
+The website is constantly updated. - (d) In accordance with the Law of Georgia on Environmental Protection, the MoE annually submits the national report on the state of environment to the President of Georgia in order to inform the public.
+The National Report Represents the summary document of the existed information on state of environment in Georgia.
+The conditions of particular environmental components and the results of environmental activities are summarized in the document.
+The 2001, 2002, 2002 and 2005 National Reports are prepared and approved according to the decree of President of Georgia.
+The 2006 report is currently in the process of elaboration, which after approval will be placed on the websites of the Ministry of Environment Protection and Natural Resources of Georgia and "Aarhus Centre Georgia". - (e) There is an established practice at the MoE to carry out consultations with NGOs, which have a will to cooperate with the MoE, during the development of legislative and strategic documents relating to the environment.
+The MoE uses own and Aarhus Centre Georgia's websites for operative dissemination of information - (f) The procedure of granting the eco-label to the products exists in Georgia formally.
+The Eco-labels shell be issued by the interdepartmental commission on the basis of the decision of the experts' commission (the Ministerial Decree N3, 15 January, 1999, MoE) - (g) The meetings are carried out with NGOs at the MoE for reporting on the activities of MoE and consultations regarding other significant issues - (h) In accordance with the legislative regulation approved in 2003, the information about product on its packing should be in national language.
 The special requirement regarding the environmental information is not formalized - (i) The MoE is going to study European experience of pollutant register and elaborate progressive introduction of this experience in Georgia